noah-nuebling/redirection-service/README.md

   - You can also prefill the subject by adding a `&subject` query param.
   - You can prefill the body by adding a `&body` query param
 - MMF:
   - `mmf-github-readme` redirects to the GitHub readme.
 We plan to use this for the 'Check it out on GitHub' link inside the MMF app.
-(01.09.2024)
+(Last updated: 01.09.2024)
   - `mmf2-latest` redirects to the GitHub release of the latest version of MMF 2.
     - This is useful because this is the latest free version of MMF.
 (NOTE: **Update this** when you release new version of MMF 2!)
   - `mmf-questions` redirects to where common questions that users might have are answered.
 Takes `&locale=` param.